Ever wondered how it feels to be a Pamela Anderson Lookalike? That’s what I did for a day!

 Pole dancing is emotionally healing.

 The number of stories I’ve read of women starting pole dancing during a difficult time in their lives is astonishing.
 Whether it’s their one night out a week, or because they needed to start looking after themselves physically as being healthy makes other areas of life more manageable, or because they were feeling lost and needed to discover who they were as a woman without anyone judging them, everyone I’ve met has a story.
 And each and every one has felt stronger emotionally by taking this one hour a week to do this for themselves.
 Sometimes there’s anger, frustration, tears and hugs.
 Sometimes there’s giggles from start to finish.
 It all comes out.
 My own pole journey started at a time when big life decisions (moving home), very sick family members, and my own personal mental health struggles were fighting for first place.
 Pole dancing gives me a bit of strength to stay standing through it all.
+But if you don’t have the time yet to do pole dancing to lower stress levels, then you may want to play quick games such as 카지노 검증 instead.

 And that’s what it really comes down to as a mother isn’t it?
 We put so much time, effort, mental and emotional energy into everyone else, we forget that we need these things too.
 Pole dancing is my time, when I’m not a wife, or a mother, or a homemaker or business owner, I’m just me.